Updated on March 25, 2022

-A diabetic meal plan is a healthy eating plan which consists of balance nutrition in the right amount of calorie requirement and the right amount of food types.
+A diabetic meal plan is a healthy eating plan which consists of balanced nutrition in the right amount of calorie requirement and the right amount of food types.

 The aim of a diabetic meal plan is to help people with diabetes attain quality of life similar to healthy people by: